 Method 2: a mixin that is uncopiable

-Users of Boost may already be familiar with the Boost version of the aforementioned mixin, boost::noncopyable.
-The following is an example of a conceptual, standalone implementation of the mixin:
+Boost users might have prior experience with the Boost variant of the mentioned mixin, boost::noncopyable.
+Here is an illustration of an abstract, independent implementation of the mixin:

 class NonCopyable